 In order to stream AutoPilot facts (metrics), you configure the destination and which facts to stream.
+Keep in mind that in XRay, AutoPilot facts become snapshots.

-1. Right-click on any AutoPilot service such as an expert or a policy manager and select Properties to open the Properties dialog box.
+Right-click on any AutoPilot service such as an expert or a policy manager and select Properties to open the Properties dialog box.
 You can also set these properties when deploying a new service.